-Fig.8.Aggregation of torso potentials shown in Fig. 7, for torso masks at 0 °, 30 °, and -30 °.
+Fig.8.Aggregation of torso potentials shown in Fig. 7, for torso masks at 0 ∘, 30 ∘, and -30 ∘.

+In most cases, hands or arms' skin is not sampled enough during the torso searching process, especially in the cases, where arms are outstretched.
 Thus, we use the skin masks estimated during the skin detection process, which are more accurate than in the case they were retrieved during this process, since they were calculated using the face's skin color, in a color space more appropriate for skin and segments created at a finer level of segmentation.
 These segments are superimposed on the aggregated potential torso images and receive the highest potential.